Longtime Boeing advocate Maria Cantwell formally criticizes report on FAA’s certification process for 737 MAX

 Boeing employees collectively contributed nearly $62,000 to her reelection bids since 2015, according to opensecrets.org.
 A spokeswoman said Cantwell doesn’t take money from corporate political action committees.

 Cantwell wrote a key amendment that gave Boeing and other companies authority for approving anything deemed a “low and medium risk” during airplane certification.
-Boeing lobbied for and help craft the legislation, according to an October 2019 report in The New York Times.
+Boeing lobbied for and helped craft the legislation, according to an October 2019 report in The New York Times.

 But Cantwell’s letter this week, which cites multiple expert reviews that “identify shortcomings” with the FAA’s certification process, indicates her position has changed.